 The logic behind an app store is to allow merchants to customize their websites by adding extra features, many of which are features that not every business is going to need.
 But why not just include more features within the shopping cart software itself?
 The presence of extra features doesn't mean anyone is going to be "forced" to use them, only that they're available if needed — and for no extra charge that can put you over budget.
 A feature that Shopify considers an "extra" to be relegated to the app store for an additional $15.99/month may be an essential for your business.
 Before you decide to use Shopify, visit the app store and make note of all the apps that add features you know you'll need.
 Chances are, you'll need to pay for all those apps alongside your monthly Shopify plan.

 Shift4Shop is built for any size business to break into the market, grow, and succeed in eCommerce.
 Don't let Shopify slow your growth by cutting into your profits with app subscriptions and transaction fees, and don't risk running your business with eCommerce software that lacks important features and forces workarounds.
-Shift4Shop can support your business for free, whether you're just starting out or you're already established as a large enterprise.
+Shift4Shop can support your business for less, whether you're just starting out or you're already established as a large enterprise.